codicocodes/speedtyper-community/README.md

 # speedtyper-community

+**❗ This repository is deprecated, please see [this](https://speedtyper.dev/codicocodes/speedtyper.dev) repository to contribute to speedtyper.**

 This repository is a way for you to add typing challenges into [SpeedTyper.dev](https://speedtyper.dev).
 You can add the challenges by adding an additional file in challenges/ that exports an array of codeSources, the codeSources should also be exported in challenges/index.js.

 This is an example of a formatted codeSource: